cascadiajs/2013.cascadiajs.com/README.md

 #How To Submit A Proposal

-*DISCLAIMER: We do not currently have dates locked for this conference.
-It will be held in Vancouver, BC in September or October.
-But go ahead and submit a proposal if you're interested, we will happily remove it if the final dates do not work for you!*
+*First, make sure you're available to attend the conference.
+It will be held in Vancouver, BC, Canada on November 7th and 8th.*

 * Create a [Github account][] if you don't have one already
 * Fork this repository